 OID: Object Identifier.
-(See also 'Globally Unique Identifier').
+(See also 'Globally Unique Identifier'). ).
+For more information please see ITI TF-2x: Appendix B discussion of OIDs and UUIDs.

-5855 PACS: Picture Archive and Communication System.
+PACS: Picture Archive and Communication System.

 Patient: (When used in the context of ATNA) RFC-3881 defines the means of identifying the person who is a patient.
 The patient information in audit event records corresponds to the information available to identify a patient at the time the audit record was generated, and does not reflect later updates (e.g., patient reconciliation).